villagecomputing/superpipe/docs/concepts/steps/index.md

 ## Custom Steps

-It's easy (and recommended) to create your own steps by subclassing [Custom Step](./CustomStep.md).
+It's easy (and recommended) to create your own steps using [Custom Step](./CustomStep.md).
 This allows you to do pretty much anything inside a step - call a third party api, lookup a DB, etc.